thewca/wca-regulations/wca-regulations_2012.md

     - 11a1) Incorrect execution of event procedures, by officials or competitors.
     - 11a2) Interference, distractions, or interruptions due to the venue (e.g. power failure, emergency alarm activation).
     - 11a3) Equipment malfunction.
 - 11b) Should an incident occur during an event, the WCA Delegate must determine an impartial and appropriate course of actione.
-[NOTE: I merged 11d into 11b (there was no 11c).]
+[NOTE BY SARAH: I merged 11d into 11b (there was no 11c).]
 - 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA regulations, then the WCA Delegate must make his decision based on fair sportsmanship.
-[NOTEL: Also, something like: ... and report the incident]
+[NOTE BY LUCAS: Also, something like: ... and report the incident]
 - 11e) Should an incident occur during an event, the WCA Delegate may award a competitor another attempt, replacing the attempt during which the incident occurred.
 The competitor must appeal at the time of the incident, before completing the solve, to be eligible for another attempt.
 An appeal does not guarantee the competitor an extra attempt.
 - 11f) The WCA Delegate must not support his decisions with video or photographic analysis.
 A competitor may, however, submit video or photographic evidence supporting an appeal to the WCA Board.

-## Article 12: Notation [NOTE: okay, I'm not even going to try to edit this article.]
+## Article 12: Notation [NOTE BY SARAH: okay, I'm not even going to try to edit this article.]
 - 12a) Notation for Rubik's Cube and similar puzzles:
 - Face Moves:
     - 12a1) Clockwise, 90 degrees: F (front face), B (back face), R (right face), L (left face), U (upper face), D (bottom face).